RainbowPawz/px-comps/README.md

 ## Overview

 The px-app-switcher is a Predix UI component for displaying additional information to a user with and icon list popdown.

-## documentation

-Read the full API and veiw the demo [here](https://predixdev.github.io/px-app-switcher)
 ## Usage

 ### Prerequisites